-\ AUDIO/VISUAL AND STUDY ROOMS.
-There are twelve small rooms which can be used for group study or audio/video review.
+AUDIO/VISUAL AND STUDY ROOMS.
+There are fourteen small rooms which can be used for group study or audio/video review.
 Four of the rooms are equipped for videotape playback.
-The eight other rooms are primarily used for study groups.
+The ten other rooms are primarily used for study groups.
 Use of these rooms is governed by the Room Reservation Policy.

-Under the Room Reservation Policy, students, faculty, and staff of the Roger Williams University School of Law may reserve AV rooms for audio/visual playback or group study use and may reserve study rooms for group use.
+Under the Room Reservation Policy, students, faculty, alumni, and staff of the Roger Williams University School of Law may reserve AV rooms for audio/visual playback or group study use and may reserve study rooms for group use.
 Advance reservations may be made for three hours per day.
 Individual law students may use the study rooms during times when the rooms are not reserved for group use.
-Reservations may be made by telephone.
+Reservations may be made by telephone [Circulation Desk: 254-4546].
 The reservation book and detailed policy are located at the Circulation Desk.

-\ COMPUTERS.
-Forty-six computers in three separate labs provide access to wordprocessing, Internet, e-mail, CD-ROMs, LEXIS and WESTLAW.
+COMPUTERS.
+Forty-four computers in three separate labs provide access to wordprocessing and various Internet-based services including: e-mail, HeinOnline, LexisNexis and Westlaw.
 Most printing is controlled using Print Manager software.
 Printing is 10 cents per page using a debit card purchased from a dispenser in the library.
 The same debit card can also be used for photocopying.
-Printing from LEXIS and WESTLAW is available free through offline printers.
+Printing from LexisNexis and Westlaw is available free through offline printers.
 Use of the labs is limited to Law School faculty and students.
 Access to the computers is generally on a first come-first served basis.
-However, use of the labs can be restricted for instructional purposes and the Library reserves the right to establish special reservation policies during peak use times.
+However, access may be restricted when the labs are in use for instructional purposes and the Library reserves the right to establish special reservation policies during peak use times.

-Laptop access to the Internet and to e-mail is available from the library carrels.
+Laptop access to the Internet and to e-mail is available from the library carrels and through wireless connectivity.
+Off-campus access is available using the Library's proxy service.
+Instructions for setting up the proxy are available via the WebCatalog.

-\ INTERLIBRARY LOANS.
-RWU School of Law students and faculty in need of items not available in the Law Library's collection may request that an item be obtained from another library.
+INTERLIBRARY LOANS.
+RWU School of Law students and faculty

+in need of items not available in the Law Library's collection may request that an item be obtained from another library.
 The OCLC Interlibrary Loan System is used to request titles from other libraries throughout the country.
 Books borrowed from Rhode Island libraries are often delivered in one to two days by a service funded by the Rhode Island Office of Library and Information Services.

-- \ PHOTODUPLICATION.
+PHOTODUPLICATION.
 There are three copiers available in the library for use by library patrons.
 Copies are 10 cents per page and can be made by coin or by using a debit card purchased from a dispenser in the library.
-The same debit card can also be used for printing. - \ PHYSICAL ACCESSIBILITY.
+The same debit card can also be used for printing.

+PHYSICAL ACCESSIBILITY.
 Accommodations are included in the furnishings of the library for use of the facilities by patrons who are physically challenged.
 One section of the Circulation Desk is lower in height.
 Each of the computer labs has at least one surface which is high enough to accommodate a wheel chair.
 There are also study carrel spaces of wheel chair height and a lower surface for some of the stand-up online catalog stations.
-The circulation staff will also retrieve items from shelves when needed. - \ REFERENCE ASSISTANCE.
+The circulation staff will also retrieve items from shelves when needed.

+REFERENCE ASSISTANCE.
 Professional reference assistance is available during the academic year Monday through Thursday from 8:30 a.m. to 8:00 p.m. and Friday from 8:30 a.m. to 4:30 p.m. either at the Reference Desk or on call.
 Weekend reference service is available on Saturdays from noon to 4:00 p.m.